mahimatendulkar/Crop-Yield-Prediction-and-Estimation-using-Time-series-remote-sensing-data./README.md

 Objective: Use of Clustering to Mask multiple region depending on their respective bands value.

 ![alt text](https://github.com/mahimatendulkar/Crop-Yield-Prediction-and-Estimation-using-Time-series-remote-sensing-data./blob/master/img15.png)

 Algorithm used:

 Sample region was selected using 4 vertices.

 Training data set was created.

-Cluster was instantiated and trained.
+Cluster was instantiated and trained(K=15 was taken).

 Input was clustered using trained cluster.

 Cluster was displayed with random colors.

 The purpose of test 5 is to use semi supervised method to complete the same task as all the previous test are trying to archive.
 This method does not require human intervention to mask regions( ex.
 Baran, vegetation, water, industrial etc).
 This methods does so by assigning labels based on there bands values and there relatedness with each other.

 In this method, we have used K mean unsupervised learning to assign label.
 Pixels having similar band values will be assigned to the same class.

 ![alt text](https://github.com/mahimatendulkar/Crop-Yield-Prediction-and-Estimation-using-Time-series-remote-sensing-data./blob/master/img16.png)

 Image details: After implementing clustering.(random colors where used)

 We applied k mean unsupervised algorithm to the selected region.
 It has been seen that the k-mean cluster algorithm performs well in the region and shows significant results.
 On fine tuning the K-means clustering algorithm, the pipeline can be made to work perfectly and further analysis can be done.